-Insurance companies will seek to decrease or eliminate payments for injuries caused by an insured person’s actions.
+Insurance companies will seek to decrease payments or deny claims for injuries caused by an insured person’s actions.

 After becoming injured, victims of accidents want nothing more than to move on from the traumatizing experience.
-Unfortunately, due to the tactics of insurance companies, accident victims are faced with excessive paperwork, lengthy phone calls, and repetitive interrogations.
+Unfortunately, due to the tactics of insurance companies, accident victims are faced with excessive paperwork, lengthy phone calls, repetitive interrogations, and the risk that the insurance will deny their claim.
 This can last for months, even years.

 Under Minnesota’s bad faith statutes, if an insured person can prove that an insurance company denied a claim for no worthy reason, a court can order compensation from the company because of this wrongdoing.
 Unfortunately, that is not enough to stop them from trying.
 Insurance companies have their own attorneys who are familiar with current laws and loopholes.
 They may try to cite technicalities to deny your claim and protect their bottom line.

-Insurance companies could have a tough time denying the destruction from a fire or a multiple car pile-up.
+Insurance companies could have a tough time trying to deny destruction from a fire or an injury claim for a multiple car pile-up.
 But many injury-causing accidents are subtle.
 Following an accident, adrenaline is high, and it can mask pain.
-When you walk away seemingly unscathed, insurance companies can try to use that as evidence against you.
+When you walk away seemingly unscathed, insurance companies can use that as evidence to deny your claim.
 That’s one reason why it’s important to get documented medical care following an accident.

-When they’re unsuccessful in denying damages, insurance companies will try to minimize the severity of your injuries in an attempt to minimize what they have to pay you.
+If they’re not able to deny your claim for damages, insurance companies will try to minimize the severity of your injuries in an attempt to minimize what they have to pay you.
 This is more apt to happen with injuries they consider healable such as broken bones and whiplash.
 The reality is that injuries like these can come with chronic pain, and you should be compensated accordingly.

 If you’ve ever called a large corporation of any kind, you probably know what it feels like to be placed on lengthy holds and passed around from department to department in search of answers.
 Insurance companies are no exception.
 They can make it difficult to get updates about the status of your claim and will have you jumping through hoops.